 Retinoid Use (Preventive)

-Retinoids (retinol, tretinoin) improve collagen production + skin elasticity.
+Retinoids (retinol, tretinoin) improve collagen production and skin elasticity.
+You can also support skin from the inside with collagen supplementation.

 How to use: